louismullie/temp-data/markdown_final/a41ac870-d1d4-5e91-f01c-5d5fdcdafcba.md

 Results

 Of 167 patients in the 1+1 group, 156 received the full 1+1 protocol, whereas 171 received usual care.
-Of patients who received the 1+1 protocol, 92.3% (144/156) had successful treatment versus 76.6% (131/171) of usual care patients (difference=15.7%; 95% confidence interval 7.9% to 23.3%).
-In the intention-to-treat analysis, 86.8% (145/167) of patients randomized to the 1+1 group received successful treatment versus 76.6% (131/171) of usual care patients (difference=10.2%; 95% confidence interval 2.0% to 18.3%).
+Of patients who received the 1+1 protocol, 92.3% (144/156) had successful treatment versus 76.6% (131/171) of usual care patients (difference = 15.7%; 95% confidence interval 7.9% to 23.3%).
+In the intention-to-treat analysis, 86.8% (145/167) of patients randomized to the 1+1 group received successful treatment versus 76.6% (131/171) of usual care patients (difference = 10.2%; 95% confidence interval 2.0% to 18.3%).
 No patient required naloxone.
 One patient in the 1+1 group and 2 patients in the usual care group had transient oxygen saturation less than 95%.
 The incidence of all adverse effects was similar in both groups.

 Conclusion